 4) Radio networks: Wireless communications are a dream come true for an attacker, removing the need for physical access to carry out an attack.
 Open discovery protocols or weak network configuration can leave devices open to man-in-the-middle attacks which potentially expose user or API credentials, allow actors to extract, inject or otherwise change device data or allow actors to alter the state of actuators by replaying or inserting commands on the device interface.

 “Physical security used to be the primary concern for OT managers, but now we must consider a broader landscape.”

-We have found that there are four components to an effective protection strategy for IoT assets.
+We have found that there are four components to an effective protection strategy for IoT assets from cybersecurity threats.

 1) URL filtering: This is the practice of recognising URLs that are known sources or destinations for cyber-attacks.
 In the case of IoT it is particularly important to manage this access to prevent BotNet attacks which can generate significant amounts of traffic or computational load.

 2) Behavioural assurance: IoT devices are typically low power, low data bandwidth devices so many will fit into one of a few behavioural patterns.
 Once a pattern is selected for a device, we watch traffic for patterns outside this behavioural definition.
 For example, a period of high data utilisation when the device has been classed as low bandwidth, or traffic generation during a period when the device should be dormant.

 3) Behavioural profiling: Patterns of behaviour can be established quickly for IoT devices.
 Artificial intelligence (AI) algorithms can be trained early in a device life cycle to understand the expected behavioural profile of a device, observing low traffic under normal circumstances, occasional high traffic due to an event, and seeing traffic to several legitimate destinations.
 Once established, the AI can continue to scan the traffic, watching for changes in this behavioural profile to understand when an attack is imminent, or under way.